Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Number of Patients Treated

-In 2012, Cedars-Sinai performed over 2400 inpatient spine procedures, more than any other hospital listed among the USNews and World Report Top Hospitals for Orthopedics.
+In 2013, Cedars-Sinai performed over 1800 inpatient spine procedures, more than all but one of the hospitals listed among the USNews and World Report Top Hospitals for Orthopedics.

 Studies suggest that for many surgical procedures, hospitals that perform high volumes have better quality outcomes, i.e. lower short-term and long term mortality and morbidity.
 Volume is an indicator of experience, which influences outcomes in multiple ways.
 In addition to the experience of surgeons in performing specific procedures, high volume hospitals may institute specific care processes that improve outcomes and have the infrastructure dedicated to particular clinical specialties, including related technology and intensive care personnel.
 Commitment to quality standards throughout the institution is also an important determinant of better outcomes.
 1,2 In addition, outcomes for high-risk procedures have been shown to be better when performed by more highly-trained surgeons than by general surgeons3.